Product rendering by BluEntCAD

 Introduction to 3D Modeling vs 3D Rendering

-Whether you are a homebuilder, real estate developer, interior designer, design build contractor, or remodeler, you will likely have come across the terms 3D modeling and 3D rendering.
-However, you might still be unclear as to what the differences between these two practices are.
+Whether you are a home builder, real estate developer, interior designer, design-build contractor, or remodeler, you will likely have come across the terms 3D modeling and 3D rendering.
+However, you might still be unclear about the differences between these two practices.

-While the two are often used alongside each other, their processes can be rather different.
-To efficiently use 3D images, it is crucial to understand their differences.
+While the two are often used together, their processes can differ.
+Understanding their differences is crucial to using 3D images efficiently.

 Let’s start with some basic definitions.